hernantz/blog/content/bill-em-all.md

 into account, like user roles, locks, etc.
 TODO: PCI copliance <- payment gateways

-## Abstract

-Because billing systems are also very tightly coupled with business rules, it's really hard to build a generic catch-all solution, it's also evident that it's boundaries aren't so clear.
-This doesn't mean that we shouldn't attempt a proper sepparation of policy and mechanism.
+Because billing systems are also very tightly coupled with business rules, it's really hard to build a generic catch-all solution, making it difficult to attempt a proper sepparation of [mechanism and policy][0].
+It's also evident that the boundaries of these systems aren't so clear in terms of responsabilities, but this doesn't mean that a common underling architecture cannot be identified.

+## Goals

 From a 30k feet view, a billing system must:

-* Determine what his billing status is: ***who*** owes ***how much*** and ***why***.
+* Determine what his billing status is: ***who*** owes ***how much*** and
+  ***why***.
 * Articulate with other specialized systems (ie: be able to query and be queried, import/export data).

-Things that generate value:
+* Be flexible and fault tolerant.
+Flexible not only to ***adapt to ever changing business rules***, but also users should have the chance to change their contracts, receive refunds, benefit from a discount or even a free-trial, etc.

+But first we must take a step back so that we can identify which are the sources of profit:

+* **Free**: the simplest one, no profits though.
+* **Single sales**: when you purchase an item or service like train tickets or house cleaning.
-* Flow of time (renting a room, fixed term deposit)
+* **Subscriptions**: cable tv, hotels, insurance, fixed term deposits.
-* Consumption (of electricity) or service (cleaning the house)
-* Buying/selling items (train tickets)
+* **Usage-based**: like power supply or phone calls.
+* **A combination** of all these.

+All these sources of profit have to be translated to money somehow.
+For this to happen, we need to determine when to record that something has generated some profit.
+Non-atomic operations require a unit of messure and a rate to do this.

 We see that there are atomic and non-atomic.
 Buying and selling items is an atomic operation per se.
 But the services which are on-going aren't and we have to make them atomic somehow.
-They require a recurring tick that will issue an atomic eventl, based on some kind of meassurement, in order to determine the value of the transaction.
+They require a recurring tick that will issue an atomic event, based on some kind of meassurement or sample, in order to determine the value of the transaction.

-Pricing models:

-* Free
-* Single sales
-* Subscription
-* Usage-based
-* A combination of all these
+When to issue the bill:
 Pre-bill model (cellphone credit), post-bill model (telephone bill)

-We need it to be flexible and fault tolerant.

-Flexible not only to adapt to changing business rules but also users should have the chance to change their subcriptions, receive refunds, discounts, etc.

 Tell what can a client do (permissions and available features).
 TODO esto no?

 ## Billing entities

 User/Account that holds data about contracts, pricing plans, billing details, etc.

 Events are stored in an append-only journal.

+The clock

 The journal contains all the billing history of an account or client.